Leder Games

 Leder Games is a board game developer owned by Patrick Leder and based in Saint Paul, Minnesota, United States.
 It is best known for publishing asymmetric games such as Root and Oath: Chronicles of Empire and Exile, which were both designed by Cole Wehrle.
 As of 2023, board games released by the company have usually been illustrated by Kyle Ferrin.

 History

 Leder Games was founded by Patrick Leder in 2014.
 Leder had been involved in board game design in his free time since 2001, obtained degrees in English and psychology at Hamline University, and quit his database programming job at Macalester College in 2016 to work on the company.

+On 13 January 2026, Cole Wehrle and Kyle Ferrin announced that they would leave Leder Games to form a new company, Buried Giant Studios.

 Business model

 Leder Games relies on the Kickstarter platform as both a funding and marketing tool.
 It focuses on releasing fewer, larger games in order to build anticipation, rather than releasing a large number of games each year.
 Distinct from many board game companies, the business does not use a contract worker model, instead building a team of more permanent and higher paid employees.